year: 2022/05

 code:

-connections: heavy-tailed, self-organization, neuronal connectivity, clustering, neuronal networks
+connections: long-tailed, self-organization, neuronal connectivity, clustering, neuronal networks, scale-free